wubrg/fantasy_sports/football/league_members.md

 Repeat everything I said above about your team name and apply it to your logo.

 Thirdly, you must try.
-Watch the waivers, offer and accept trades, yell at the LM when he's being a dick, set your lineups, yell at Connor when he's making a terrible trade, participate in the weekly poll.
+Watch the waivers, offer and accept trades, yell at the LM when he's being a dick, set your lineups, yell at Connor when he's making a terrible trade, participate in the league.
-Some of these things are mandatory and come with fines.
+Some of these things are mandatory and may come with fines.

 See more in [league fees and dues](league_fees_and_dues.md)